-Here at Home-Ec 101 there aren’t a lot of products that I give that good old Home-Ec 101 Seal of Approval to, but if you peek under our sinks and in our closets.
+Here at Home-Ec 101, there aren’t a lot of products that we give that good old Home-Ec 101 Seal of Approval to, but if you peek under our sinks and in our closets you will find the items that we do love.
 By the way, these links are Amazon referral links.
-I share them mostly so you can see what I’m talking about, but if you do purchase after looking, I will get a slight commission on your purchase.
+We share them mostly so you can see what we are talking about.
+If you do purchase after looking, we will get a slight commission on your purchase.
 It does not affect what you pay, but it is appreciated.

 - A corn straw broom (I’m tall, and I like a sturdy broom.
 Hang this, don’t lean it in a corner to make it last longer.
 If you lean it the bristles will bend, shortening the life-span considerably.)

 - Mop – Yes, you’ll replace the sponge heads regularly.
 I’ve got no particular favorites.